ipeaGIT/uci/README.md

 # from CRAN
 install.packages('uci')

-# development version from GitHub
+# or use the development version with latest features
+utils::remove.packages('uci')
 devtools::install_github("ipeaGIT/uci")
 ```